lcbeh/CV/README.md

 #### Self-driven and Initiative

 While at Patel Taylor, I took the initiative to create a guide and summary of important changes in Building Regulations (Part M) for my team in a new housing project.
 I reviewed majority of our apartment layouts and became a reference point for others in the matter.
-I was happy to lead and create awareness about the implications of the new regulations in our project and helped other architects to make informed decision in design.
+I was happy to lead and create awareness about the subject and helped other architects to make informed decision in design.

 #### Love to Learn

 I enjoy learning in different ways - independently, pair-programming, attending workshop and by networking with people who are similar-minded.
 At Makers Academy, I have learnt a number of new technologies in a short period of time.
-From having no previous experience in coding, I can now build apps with technologies that I am new to.
+From having no previous experience in coding, I can now build applications with technologies that I am new to.
 Below are examples of TDD apps built on my weekends.

 | Project | Description | Technology | Testing |
 | ---     | ---         | ---        | ---     |